WondersLabCorporation/yii2-text-area-tokens/README.md

 This is a fork of https://github.com/mmedojevicbg/yii2-text-area-tokens with additional tokens configuration:
 - Symbol of token start and token end.
 - New format of a token element "token" => "Label"
+- Ability to add class and other attributes to token element

 This is drop-in replacement for textarea form element.
 It provides tokens below form element.
 Text is automatically inserted into textarea by clicking one of tokens.